The Chalk Path/Le Chemin de Craie

 You can make the journey through a self-guided geo-located audio walk that will take you deep into the cliffs at Folkestone Warren and Cap Blanc Nez.
 The walk immerses the listener in the story of how the land formed and invites a reconsideration of our relationship with our ancient ancestors, the rocks; gently questioning our place in it all, as newcomers to this earth.
 The journey is guided by hand-illustrated maps that re-connect the land now called England and France.
 Walkers can follow a route on either side of the Channel, accompanied by English or French audio.

-The Chalk Path self-guided walk originally ran during Summer 2024 and is returning during the 2025 Folkestone Triennial Fringe.
-Links to download the audio will be available again here in September 2025.
-Maps will be available from Folkestone Bookshop and East Cliff Coastwatch station throughout September and October.
+The Chalk Path self-guided walk originally ran during Summer 2024 and returns during the 2025 Folkestone Triennial Fringe.

 On Saturday 21st September 2024 we met the Autumn Equinox with an artist-led journey on two halves of the same land, at two edges of the same day.
 Alison and Dunkirk-based artist Élodie Merland led a small group beginning at sunrise in England and ending with sunset in France.
 On the journey we wore two halves of the same cloak, created with pigments from the rocks pushed up from beneath the cliffs over winter – the layers of greensand, clay and chalk blending us into the landscape and merging with and separating us from each other.
 Each walk concluded with a ritual of building a flint cairn, acknowledging our more-than-human ancestors, and setting an intention for the layer we want to leave for those who come after us.